Colorado Coed Soccer League Bylaws

 - A team forfeiting a game will receive zero (0) points.
 If both teams forfeit, both teams will receive zero (0) points.
 A forfeit will be scored 3 ‑ 0 for the non‑forfeiting team.

 - Playoff games resulting in a tie after the completion of regulation play will be decided by playing two (2) fifteen (15) minute, sudden victory, overtime periods.
 If still tied, the game will be decided by alternating penalty shots.
 Each team will initially be allowed five (5) penalty kicks to be taken by five (5) players who were on the field at the completion of the overtime periods.
 Each team must alternate male and female players with each round.
 If still tied, the remaining players who were on the field at the completion of the overtime periods, including goalies, will take alternating penalty kicks, alternating male and female players, until decided.
 If still tied after each player has attempted one penalty kick, this sequence will be repeated.

 - The Center Referee, in conjunction with the Assistant Referees, will control all substitutions.

-- Player substitutions are allowed on any of the following occasions: a) Both teams may substitute prior to a goal kick by either team; b) The team in possession of a throw‑in may substitute prior to taking the throw‑in; c) Teams, at the Referee’s discretion, may substitute for an injured player(s).
-The opposing team may then substitute a like number of player(s) of the same gender as the substituted for injured player(s); d) Substitutions may be made by both teams after a goal.
+- Player substitutions are allowed on any of the following occasions: a) Both teams may substitute prior to a goal kick by either team; b) Both teams may substitute, at the Referee’s discretion, prior to taking a throw‑in, regardless of possession; c) Substitutions may be made by both teams after a goal; d) Teams, at the Referee’s discretion, may substitute for an injured player(s).
+The opposing team may then substitute a like number of player(s) of the same gender as were substituted for injured player(s).

 - Normally players will substitute for players of the same gender.
 Under certain circumstances, substitutions may occur for players of the opposite gender.